Political views of Albert Einstein: Internationalism

-From the 1930s and until his death in the 1950s, a primary focus of Einstein political work was promoting international cooperation.
+From the 1930s and until his death in the 1950s, a primary focus of Einstein's political work was promoting international cooperation.
 He promoted the creation of a new world organization to replace the League of Nations, and advocated reforming the United Nations once it had been created.
-He was also in favor of world federalism.
+He was in favor of world federalism.

 He wrote hundreds of letters, speeches, gave interviews and directly advocated the issue of internationalism in various forms.
-In a letter to the United Nations General Assembly he wrote: [T]he method of representation at the United Nations should be considerably modified.
+In a letter to the United Nations General Assembly he wrote:[T]he method of representation at the United Nations should be considerably modified.
 The present method of selection by government appointment does not leave any real freedom to the appointee.
 Furthermore, selection by governments cannot give the peoples of the world the feeling of being fairly and proportionately represented.
 The moral authority of the United Nations would be considerably enhanced if the delegates were elected directly by the people.
 Were they responsible to an electorate, they would have much more freedom to follow their consciences.
 Thus we could hope for more statesmen and fewer diplomats.In 1951, Einstein wrote that the United Nations was "merely an organization of delegates from national governments and not of independent individuals who, guided solely by their personal convictions, represent the populations of the various countries.
 Moreover, decisions in the United Nations have no binding force on any national government; nor do any concrete means exist by which these decisions can actually be enforced."
 Einstein in 1947 wrote that "with all my heart I believe that the world present system" will lead only "to barbarism, war and inhumanity and that only world law can assure progress toward a civilized peaceful humanity".